Illumina/NirvanaDocumentation/docs/introduction/parsing-json.md

 ### JASIX

 One of the tools that we really like in the VCF ecosystem is [tabix](https://dx.doi.org/10.1093%2Fbioinformatics%2Fbtq671).
 Unfortunately, tabix only works for tab-delimited file formats.
-As a result, we created a similar tool for Nirvana JSON files called JASIX.
+As a result, we created a similar tool for Illumina Annotator JSON files called JASIX.

 Here's an example of how you might use JASIX: